-- Policy on Annual Shareholder Meeting Attendance by Directors; - Policy on Security Holder Communications with Directors; - Policy on Security Holder Recommendation of Candidates for Election as Directors; - Procedures for Security Holders Submitting Nominating Recommendations; - Policy Regarding Qualifications of Directors; - Policy For Handling Complaints Regarding Accounting and Auditing Matters and Code of Conduct Matters; - Policy on Plurality Vote for Director Elections; - Policy on Limiting Service on Public Company Boards; - Policy on New Director Orientation; - Policy on Continuing Education for the Board; - Policy on Related Person Transactions; - Director and Executive Officer Stock Ownership Guidelines; - Equity Award Holding Requirements for Named Executive Officers; - Corporate Governance Principles; - Corporate Code of Conduct and Ethics and Whistleblower Policy; - Policy on Incentive Compensation Repayment; - Nominating and Governance Committee Charter; - Audit Committee Charter; - Compensation Committee Charter; and - Strategic Committee Charter.
+- Policy on Annual Shareholder Meeting Attendance by Directors; - Policy on Security Holder Communications with Directors;

+- Policy on Security Holder Recommendation of Candidates for Election as Directors: - Procedures for Security Holders Submitting Nominating Recommendations; - Policy Regarding Qualifications of Directors; - Policy For Handling Complaints Regarding Accounting and Auditing Matters and Code of Conduct Matters; - Policy on Limiting Service on Public Company Boards; - Policy on New Director Orientation; - Policy on Continuing Education for the Board; - Policy on Related Person Transactions; - Director and Executive Officer Stock Ownership Guidelines; - Policy on Incentive Compensation Repayment; - Corporate Governance Principles; - Corporate Code of Conduct and Ethics and Whistleblower Policy; - Policy on Incentive Compensation Repayment; - Nominating and Governance Committee Charter; - Audit and Finance Committee Charter; - Compensation Committee Charter; and - Research and Product Innovation Committee Charter.

-Strategic Committee.
-Our Strategic Committee met two times during fiscal 2019.
-This committee currently has three members: Dr. Henderson (chair), Mr. Best and Dr. Dreismann.
-The committee's roles and responsibilities are set forth in the Strategic Committee's written charter and include advising and consulting with senior management on a broad range of strategic initiatives and making recommendations to the Board regarding such opportunities.
-A copy of the Strategic Committee's written charter is publicly available on the Investor Information - Understanding Myriad/Corporate Governance section of our website at www.myriad.com.
+Research and Product Innovation Committee.
+Our former Strategic Committee was renamed and refocused as the Research and Product Innovation Committee in 2020.
+This Committee did not meet during fiscal 2020.
+This committee currently has five members: Dr. Newcomer (chair), Dr. Gilbert, Dr. Dreismann, Dr. Skovronsky, and Mr. Spiegelman.
+The committee's roles and responsibilities are set forth in the Research and Product Innovation Committee's written charter and include advising and consulting with senior management on a broad range of strategic and product development initiatives and making recommendations to the Board regarding such opportunities.
+A copy of the Research and Product Innovation Committee's written charter is publicly available on the Investor Information - Understanding Myriad/Corporate Governance section of our website at www.myriad.com.